run-llama/llama_index/docs/core_modules/model_modules/llms/root.md

 The default uses a 4-bit quantized llama-2-13b requiring about 10GB of RAM running on CPU using [llama.cpp](https://github.com/ggerganov/llama.cpp).

-To install with additional offloading to BLAS, CUBLAS, Apple Metal and more, checkout the [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) README.
+To install with additional offloading to BLAS (generic GPU support), CUBLAS (Nvidia GPU support), Apple Metal and more, checkout the [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) README.

 ## Modules